Molecular organization of eukaryotic chromosome:

 In the previous article “ story of chromosome” we had covered the history and structure of the chromosome in brief.
 The chromosomes are the basic unit of hereditary.
 DNA is arranged on the chromosome and made up of nitrogenous bases, phosphate and sugar.

-For more detail on the structure of DNA read the article: Story of DNA
+For more detail on the structure of DNA read the article: DNA story: The structure and function of DNA

-A haploid genome is consist of 3.7 billion base pairs per cells.
+A haploid genome is made up of 3.7 billion base pairs per cells.
 If we consider the DNA of all body cells and make a single long chain we can reach to the sun and believe me it is longer than that distance.

 The folding of DNA is started when the proteins called Histones interact with DNA.
 The eukaryotic DNA packaging is organized into 3 major structures;